wayfair-incubator/sonarscanner-buildkite-plugin/README.md

 WARNING
 -------

-This plugin is still in **alpha** release publicly and is not ready for prime-time usage.g
+This plugin is still in **alpha** release publicly and is not ready for prime-time usage.

 Usage
 -----